 What’s considered ‘Fair Wear and Tear’ can be a bit confusing.
 The vast majority of leasing companies follow the BVRLA guidelines (British Vehicle Renting and Leasing Association), which is a standardised set of requirements for damage to be considered ‘fair’.

 This is a penalty for going over the mileage limit you arranged at the start of your contract.
 This varies considerably based on your leasing company, but it can be anywhere from 4 pence per extra mile up to 70 pence per mile!
 Check out our article for more information on excess mileage charges.

 If you don't follow the terms agreed in the contract, like making sure servicing on your lease and lease car repairs were completed on time at an approved location, then you will also face some financial penalties.
 Find out more about the types of car service and how often you should service your car.

 You'll need to pay off any car lease speeding tickets and potential associated admin fees - these are sent to the leasing company since they are the registered keeper of the lease car.
 They'll pass them on to you so make sure you pay them in full before your contract ends.

 You can be sure that your car will be in good nick if you take out a lease car maintenance package (we explore whether a car lease maintenance package is worth it if you're not convinced) and follow a comprehensive car maintenance checklist!

-If you're currently just researching everything car-leasing related before setting up a deal, be sure to use Lease Fetcher to compare lease deals when you're ready for your next set of wheels.
+If you're currently researching everything car-leasing related, be sure to use Lease Fetcher to compare lease deals when you're ready for your next set of wheels.
 We have gathered the most competitive personal car leasing and business car leasing deals on the market, making your search so much easier.